 Where’s a therapist when you need one?

-Working with a wedding planner that understands your vision will help ease stress and take a hundred pounds off your shoulders.
+Working with a wedding planner that understands your vision and your relationships will help ease your stress and take a hundred pounds off your shoulders.
 Your wedding planner can give you their professional advice, provide conflict resolution and keep your planning on track.
-Of course wedding planners aren’t the master of solving problems to every single issue but they will take the time to listen to you and understand your situation.
+Of course wedding planners aren’t the master of solving problems for every single issue but they will take the time to listen to you and understand your situation.
 Your wedding planner will minimize and prevent any potential tensions between everyone who is involved with the planning of your wedding.

 Now that you know why you need to hire a wedding planner, it is just as important to know how to hire a wedding planner.